openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/update2_7.rst

 Set master password
 -----------------------------------------------------------
-* Neccessary to be able to `export settings <../Usage/ExportImportSettings.html>`_ as they are encrypted as of version 2.7.
+* Necessary to be able to `export settings <../Usage/ExportImportSettings.html>`_ as they are encrypted as of version 2.7.
 * Open Preferences (three-dot-menu on top right of home screen)
 * Click triangle below "General"
 * Click "Master-Password"